back

 "transpose=2,transpose=2" 180°

-Flip video horizontally:"hflip"
+Flip images horizontally:"hflip"

-Flip video vertically:"vflip"
+Flip images vertically:"vflip"

 ffmpeg tile filter